ferjad/doc_utils/README.md

 # Web UI
 The web UI is operating in a docker and uses TCP to communicate with the above mentioned services.
-The server is based on Flash in Python.
+The server is based on Flask in Python.

 # Set up
 Run 'bash setup.sh' from base directory.